 All these mandatory updates from when your computer model was designed until when you bought it are missing.
 That mostly is a lot to download and install.
 These downloads should be done in a safe environment to protect the machine from eventual hack attacks before all required updates are installed.

-3. "Security" Software: All of the commonly pre-installed anti virus programs or "security systems" will in the future cost additional money.
+3. "Security" Software: All of the commonly preinstalled anti virus programs or "security systems" will in the future cost additional money.
 Some are considerable, clearly perceivable heavy workloads making your computer slow; see this article for real life experiences with security suites slowing down perfectly well working computers.

-Some others are not always working correctly and/or proving their questionable quality by not un-installing correctly or quietly stopping to work altogether.
+Some others are not always working correctly and/or proving their questionable quality by not

 After seemingly error-free uninstalling of some security suites I have found that they left sometimes parts of their software still running.
 Due to the nature of what these programs have to do these left-over drivers and orphaned processes can wreak havoc.

-My Solution: I offer a set-up job for new brand-name computers; I even offer a fixed price if I can do it at my house because I can overlap some of the time with answering my emails and other activities.
+My Solution: I offer a set-up job for new computers; I even offer a fixed price if I can do it at my house because I can overlap some of the time with answering my emails and other activities.

 This set-up job includes:

-- De-gunking the computer (manually and completely removing unwanted, potentially risky and all kind of trial software)
+- De-gunking the computer (manually and completely removing unwanted, potentially risky programs and all kind of trial software)

-- Updating the operating system and all other software in a safe environment
+- Updating the operating system and all other software in a safe environment.

 - Installing Libre Office (Microsoft file compatible office software)